-The Linguistics faculty meets annually, at the end of the Fall or early Winter quarter, to review the progress of students who've completed 4 quarters in the graduate program.
-It is expected that by this time, each student will have an original research paper of some substance that demonstrates that s/he is capable of carrying out independent research.
-After the fourth quarter review, each student receives a letter from the Department that summarizes the faculty's discussion of his/her progress.
+The Linguistics faculty meets annually, at the end of the Fall or early Winter quarter, to review the progress of students who have completed 4 quarters in the graduate program.
+It is expected that by this time each student will have an original research paper of some substance that demonstrates that they are capable of carrying out independent research.
+After the fourth quarter review, each student receives a letter from the Department that summarizes the faculty's discussion of their progress.